Monte Carlo

 | **GraphQL API URL** | (Advanced) Base URL of the Monte Carlo GraphQL API.
 Leave blank to use `https://api.getmontecarlo.com/graphql`.
 Override only if your account uses a custom endpoint. |

-| **Warehouse mapping** | (Advanced) Optional JSON mapping of Monte Carlo warehouse identifiers to Euno warehouse URI prefixes.
-See [Warehouse mapping](#warehouse-mapping) below. |
+| **Warehouse URI prefix mapping** | (Advanced) Optional JSON mapping of Monte Carlo-reported warehouse URI prefixes or coordinates to the Euno URI prefixes or coordinates used by your warehouse/dbt sources.
+See [Warehouse URI prefix mapping](#warehouse-uri-prefix-mapping) below. |

-### Warehouse mapping
+### Warehouse URI prefix mapping

 ```json